 The method below might help you:

-– Then I multiply the height by width to get the total area.
+- Multiply the height by width to get the total area.
 You can do this in inches to get square inches if you find it easier than feet.

-- Add between 15 – 25% for wastage (this varies, depending on whether the pattern has mostly straight lines, whether there’s lots of difficult cuts, whether the glass I’m using is easy or difficult to cut etc)
+- Add between 15 – 25% for wastage (this varies, depending on whether the pattern has mostly straight lines, whether there’s lots of difficult cuts, whether the glass you’re using is easy or difficult to cut)

-You might want to up this to 30% to be totally sure you won’t run out if your cutting is a bit ‘rusty’!
+You might want to increase this to 30% to be totally sure you won’t run out if your cutting is a bit ‘rusty’!